willblenkhorn/Audio-processing-toolkit/README.md

 To measure the frequencies as a function of time we divide the signal, apply a "smoothing function" called a window function and then do a FFT: https://en.wikipedia.org/wiki/Short-time_Fourier_transform https://en.wikipedia.org/wiki/Window_function

+GUI library for python, which uses the cross-platform QT toolkit: https://wiki.qt.io/PySide